-Humidity is a measurement of the amount of water vapour in the air.This article looks at the different types of humidity and how we measure it.
+Humidity is a measurement of the amount of water vapour in the air.
+Find out more about the different types of humidity.